What to Do If Your Dog Sounds Congested?

 Can allergies cause congestion in dogs?

 Definitely.
-Both environmental and food allergies can trigger nasal issues.
+While it’s more common for allergies to cause skin issues, both environmental and food allergies can trigger nasal issues.

 What can I give my dog for congestion?